bethsheets/Population-Genomics-via-RNAseq/docs/Guide_to_scripts.md

 	- `python parse-uniprot-xml.py`

 ### 10)Filter Assembly
+- If you BLAST to a general database and not to a specific genome, this step is necessary
 - remove blasts that are likely environmental contamination, i.e. bacteria, fungi, viruses, alveolata, viridiplantae, haptophyceae, etc.
 - 	step 1:
 	- `cat *_parsed.txt > all_parsed.txt` #combine all your parsed blast results
 -  step 2: